mnot/I-D/web-proxy-desc/draft.md

-{{RFC7230}} Section 5.7.2 requires proxies to honour the semantic of the "no-transform" cache-control directive, and append the 214 (Transformation Applied) warn-code to other messages that have been transformed; WPD proxies MUST honour these requirements.
+{{RFC7230}} Section 5.7.2 requires proxies to honour the semantic of the "no-transform" cache-control directive, and append the 214 (Transformation Applied) warn-code to other messages that have been transformed; WPD proxies need to honour these requirements, just like any other HTTP client.

 When connecting to a WPD proxy, clients MUST validate the proxy hostname as per {{RFC2818}} Section 3.1.
 If the proxy presents an invalid certificate, that proxy MUST be considered "failed" and not